Everyone learns differently and there is no single way to revise for MRCOG Part 2 but here are some helpful tips from successful candidates.

 - Go on a revision course

 There are several MRCOG Part 2 revision courses available and attending one can be a valuable addition to personal study.
+Many are now run virtually which is helpful for busy candidates.
 A revision course cannot replace time spent acquiring the required knowledge, nor should it attempt to.
 A good course can highlight knowledge gaps, improve exam technique and act as a boost to motivation.
 Some offer shorter intensive question based teaching while others run longer programmes of lectures.
 Different courses will suit different candidates so we recommend knowing what each course is offering and being clear about what you hope to achieve by attending.
 For example, shorter intensive courses may be particularly helpful in the run up to the exam.
 Longer courses may allow you to get fully immersed in acquiring the knowledge without any distractions.

 - Use an online revision website

 Online revision websites are extremely useful, allowing candidates to test their knowledge depth, identify any gaps and become familiar with the format of the exam.
 The ideal revision website should have an extensive and regularly updated question bank, specifically written for the exam in the correct exam format.
-However many of the revision websites have become out-of-date with questions based on previous editions of guidelines or written in an obsolete format.
-We recommend using our online revision website as it is specifically written for MRCOG Part 2 and is updated on a six monthly basis with questions replaced as guidelines are updated.
+However some revision websites have become out-of-date with questions based on previous editions of guidelines or written in an obsolete format rather than SBAs and EMQs – make sure that any online revision website you use is current and up to date.

 - Revise with your study buddy